-THE SALT TRADE.-A deputation of the principal salt from the absence of bonding privileges in the other ports of India similar to those enjoyed at Calcutta.
-His lord-ship gave assurances that the matter should be carefully looked into, and no doubt is entertained of the grievance being remedied.
+THE SALT TRADE.-A deputation of the principal salt producers in Cheshire and Worcestershire waited on Lord Stanley on Thursday, introduced by Mr. Bramley Moore, M.P., to represent the injury the trade sustains from the absence of bonding privileges in the other ports of India similar to those enjoyed at Calcutta.
+His lordship gave assurances that the matter should be carefully looked into, and no doubt is entertained of the grievance statesman sat down to draw out a new Reform Bill, the being remedied.

-THE CHARGE AGAINST A STOCK-DEALER.-The following is from the Committee of the Stock Exchange :-"Sir,-I am desired to acquaint you, for the information of the public, that William Lemon Oliver, against whom a most serious charge was yesterday made before Mr. Alderman Carter, is not, nor ever has been, a member of the Stock Exchange.-I am, Sir, your most obedient servant, GRORGE LOVELESS, Secretary.
+THE CHARGE AGAINST A STOCK-DEALER.-The following is from the Committee of the Stock Exchange :-"Sir,-I am desired to acquaint you, for the information of the public, that William Lemon Oliver, against whom a most serious charge was yesterday made before Mr. Alderman Carter, is not, nor ever has been, a member of the Stock Exchange. - I am, Sir, your most obedient servant, GEORGE LOVELESS, Secretary."

 AMERICAN SECURITIES.-The position of the market is thus noticed by Messrs.
-D. Bell, Son, and Co.:-The market for American securities during the past week has continued inactive.
-State stocks are scarce.
+D. Bell, Son, and Co .:-The market for American securities during the past week has continued inactive.
+State stocks, are scarce.
 Transactions have taken place in the United States Five per Cent.
-Loan, which is in bonds to bearer of 1000 dollars each, at 95, at which price they will yield 41 per cent.
-In railroad bonds and shares there is little or nothing doing.
+Loan, which is in bonds to bearer of 1000 dollars each, at 95, at which price they will yield 41 Why should they not by some arrangement have their per cent.
+In railroad bonds and shares there is little or own Reform Bill-have it introduced into Parliament nothing doing.